 VHS Revival revisits Tony Scott’s explosive pop culture fairy tale.

-Three years prior he gave us the star-studded heist flick Reservoir Dogs, a near scene-for-scene remake of the 1985 Hong Kong action film City on Fire, which although veiled with western pop culture references inspired cries of plagiarism from educated critics across the globe.
+A year prior he had given us the star-studded heist flick Reservoir Dogs, a near scene-for-scene remake of the 1985 Hong Kong action film City on Fire, which although veiled with western pop culture references, inspired cries of plagiarism from those critics who knew better.

 Nevertheless, there was no doubting QT’s talent and potential, and with 1994‘s Pulp Fiction he gave us a near perfect movie, one which redefined the way screenwriters approached their work.
 Gone were the mundane interactions and clunky exposition designed to move the plot forward, replaced instead by quirky characters, unique interactions, and the kind of irresistible dialogue that would drastically alter cinema during the next decade – for better and for worse.

 When not directing, Tarantino would produce screenplays for other directors, most notably friend and colleague Robert Rodriguez, but a year before Pulp Fiction’s brand of stylized cinema took the industry by storm, he would produce a screenplay of similar punch for full-throttle action movie director Tony Scott, who was perhaps most famous for adrenaline-pumped Tom Cruise vehicle Top Gun.
 Known for his extended dialogue scenes and atypical sense of music, it may seem strange for a filmmaker like Tarantino to team up with Scott, whose frenetic camera style and use of grandiose power ballads seemed at odds with his collaborator, but in its own inimitable way the movie works quite wonderfully.